 So you’ve bought a bunch of soft drink multipacks on offer.
 But you’ve just got home, and you’ve realized that you have no idea how long soda lasts and how to store it.

 We’ve got you covered, whether you’ve just found an old can in the back of your pantry or you’re looking for storage solutions.

 What’s the lowdown?

 Soda definitely does go bad, but it’s pretty easy to store – opt for the pantry before it’s opened and the refrigerator once opened.
-If you’ve got a few cans that are past their expiration date – provided they’ve been kept in decent conditions, diet soda should be fine for 3 months after the expiry date and full-sugar soda for 9 months.
+If you’ve got a few cans past their expiration date – provided they’ve been kept in decent conditions, diet soda should be fine for three months after the expiry date and full-sugar soda for nine months.

 Have My Soft Drinks Gone Bad?

 The good news is that the tin or bottle your soft drink comes in acts as a seal, protecting your delicious drink from bacteria and unwanted moisture.